How will I know when it is time?

 What happens during euthanasia?

-Euthanasia is a peaceful and virtually pain-free process, but it is best to understand what will occur and how your pet’s body may react.
-Knowing these things may help you make your decision regarding euthanasia, and make the process less traumatic for you.
+Euthanasia is a peaceful and pain-free process, but it is best to understand what will occur and how your pet’s body may react.
+Knowing these things may help with your euthanasia decision, and make the process less stressful for you.